 In NOLA, neighborhood restaurants and sno-ball stands are fixtures on almost every corner.
 National chain restaurants usually don’t have a large following in the city.
 It’s also hard to find a bad sno-balll; they all have thinly shaved ice with the perfect amount of syrup.

 BR has a few family friendly neighborhood restaurants that are perfect for that last minute eating out adventure.
-George’s, Izzo’s, La Carreta’s, Sammy’s and Fleur de Lis Pizza are just a few of our favorites.
+George’s, Izzo’s, La Carreta’s, and Sammy’s are just a few of our favorites.
 We have been on the search for the perfect sno-ball in BR and are now loyal to SnoMan and Way Cool Snowballs.

 This is one parallel for both NOLA and BR…Roar like a Tiger on Saturday, then be a Saint on Sunday.